openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/cmd_tools/cjpm_manual.md

     "pro0.yoo" = "./test/pro0/pro0.yoo.cjo"
     "pro1.zoo" = "./test/pro1/pro1.zoo.cjo"

-[target.x86_64-unknown-linux-gnu.debug] # Debug configuration for Linux systems [target.x86_64-unknown-linux-gnu.debug.test-dependencies]
+[target.x86_64-unknown-linux-gnu.debug] # Debug configuration items for Linux systems [target.x86_64-unknown-linux-gnu.debug.test-dependencies]

-[target.x86_64-unknown-linux-gnu.release] # Release configuration for Linux systems [target.x86_64-unknown-linux-gnu.release.bin-dependencies]
+[target.x86_64-unknown-linux-gnu.release] # Release configuration items for Linux systems [target.x86_64-unknown-linux-gnu.release.bin-dependencies]
 ```

-Developers can add a series of configurations for a specific `target` by configuring the `target.target-name` field.
+Developers can add a series of configuration items for a specific `target` by configuring the `target.target-name` field.
 The name of the `target` can be obtained in the corresponding Cangjie environment using the command `cjc -v`.
-The `Target` item in the command output is the name of the `target` for that environment.
+The `Target` item in the command output is the `target` name for that environment.
 The above example applies to the `Linux` system, but other platforms are also supported.
 The `target` name can similarly be obtained using the command `cjc -v`.

 Dedicated configuration items for a specific `target` will apply to the compilation process under that `target` and also to cross-compilation processes where other `targets` specify this `target` as the target platform.
 The list of configuration items is as follows:

 - `compile-option`: Additional compilation command options
 - `override-compile-option`: Additional global compilation command options
 - `link-option`: Linker passthrough options
-- `dependencies`: Source code dependency configuration, with the same structure as the `dependencies` field
+- `dependencies`: Source dependency configuration items, with the same structure as the `dependencies` field
-- `test-dependencies`: Test phase dependency configuration, with the same structure as the `test-dependencies` field
+- `test-dependencies`: Test-phase dependency configuration items, with the same structure as the `test-dependencies` field
 - `bin-dependencies`: Cangjie binary library dependencies, described in detail below
 - `compile-macros-for-target`: Macro package control items for cross-compilation.
 This option does not support distinguishing between `debug` and `release` compilation modes.

-Developers can configure the `target.target-name.debug` and `target.target-name.release` fields to add specific configurations for the `debug` and `release` compilation modes under that `target`.
+Developers can configure the `target.target-name.debug` and `target.target-name.release` fields to add specific configurations for the `debug` and `release` compilation modes under this `target`.
 The configurable items are the same as above.
 Configurations under these fields will only apply to the corresponding compilation mode of the `target`.

 #### "target.target-name[.debug/release].bin-dependencies"